Standards of Good Practice

 Each Standard is structured by:

 - Statements: the broad principles of the Standard, detailed in bullet points.
-These define the baseline best practices that should be observed by any entity operating within the field of education abroad, according to their type of education abroad activity.
+These define the aspirational best practices that should be applicable to any entity operating within the field of education abroad, according to their type of education abroad activity.

 - a set of Queries following the Statement: prompts for evaluation, designed to elicit a response that demonstrates how the Standard is being met and encourages discussion rather than a yes or no response.